Klown Kamp Massacre: Plot

 Crazy Ernie tries to get to Bonzo's Ranch as fast as possible to warn them about Edwin, only to arrive at Camp Sparkling Lake, where he meets the football helmet-wearing murderer.
 He gets hit by a car off-screen, making the unnamed murderer sadly walk back to his camp.
 The remaining students at Bonzo's Ranch try their best to take care of Vinnie even though it is doubtful he will survive.
 Butzer finally finds Bonzo's hanging body and discovers Edwin is at the camp murdering everyone.
 Puff, Philbert, and Valerie stay at the camp to try and take care of Vinnie while Butzer and Gerald try to escape.
 Edwin quickly finds them, and after Butzer abandons him, Gerald tries reasoning with Edwin only to have his head smashed with a high striker game mallet.
-Edwin then finds Butzer not too far away and punches through his chest, ripping out his heart.
+Edwin then finds Buzter and punches through his chest, ripping out his heart.

 While Philbert tries to comfort Valerie while she mourns over Bonzo, he sits down on Edwin's whoopee cushion, discovering he is close.
 They run to check on Vinnie when they hear a glass break, finding him resting.
 However, Edwin comes out of the closet, attacks the four with a knife, and accidentally finishes off Vinnie when he stabs him in the chest.
 Valerie and Philbert escape while Edwin captures Puff.
 Valerie stops running after a while to reveal that when she was young, she shot and killed her father in self-defense when he tried to rape her once again.
 Bonzo framed a gardener who could not speak English, bribed the judge, and lied to reporters to save his reputation.
 However, Valerie feels like the deaths of everyone at the camp are her fault since if Bonzo had won his TV show, he would have never reopened the camp, and Edwin's murders would have never happened.
-Edwin then appears in his magic car again and starts chasing the two down until they split up, and he goes after Philbert, who hides in a tree, but Edwin's car can fly, and he runs Philbert over while in the tree.
+Edwin appears in his magic car again and starts chasing the two down until they split up, and he goes after Philbert, who hides in a tree, but Edwin's car can fly, and he runs Philbert over while in the tree.